jamiebuilds/__gulp-exports/README.md

 # gulp-exports

 Experimental gulp with `exports` as tasks.
+See https://github.com/gulpjs/gulp-cli/pull/47

 ```js
 import gulp from 'gulp';